AlexWaygood/typeshed-stats/examples/example.md

 Typeshed currently has 17 unique allowlist entries for `psutil` when running stubtest in CI.

-### Pyright settings in CI: *not strict*
+### Pyright settings in CI: *strict on some files*

-This package is tested with pyright in typeshed's CI, but all files in this stubs package are excluded from the stricter pyright settings.
+Some files in this stubs package are tested with the stricter pyright settings in typeshed's CI; some are excluded from the stricter settings.

 ### Statistics on the annotations in typeshed's stubs for `psutil`

 - Parameters (excluding `self`, `cls`, `metacls` and `mcls`):
-    - Annotated parameters: 410
+    - Annotated parameters: 433
-    - Unannotated parameters: 25
+    - Unannotated parameters: 4
     - Explicit `Any` parameters: 0
     - Explicitly `Incomplete` (or partially `Incomplete`) parameters: 1
 - Returns:
-    - Annotated returns: 665
+    - Annotated returns: 676
-    - Unannotated returns: 11
+    - Unannotated returns: 1
     - Explicit `Any` returns: 1
-    - Explicitly `Incomplete` (or partially `Incomplete`) returns: 2
+    - Explicitly `Incomplete` (or partially `Incomplete`) returns: 3
 - Variables:
-    - Annotated variables: 671
+    - Annotated variables: 670
     - Explicit `Any` variables: 0
-    - Explicitly `Incomplete` (or partially `Incomplete`) variables: 94
+    - Explicitly `Incomplete` (or partially `Incomplete`) variables: 93
 - Class definitions:
     - Total class definitions: 98
     - Class definitions with `Any`: 3